-The S1G NDP MAC frame has the following properties:
+Transmission of an S1G NDP MAC frame shall comply with the following rules:

-uses the S1G PPDU format but without the Data field
+shall use the S1G PPDU format but without the Data field

-uses either the S1G_SHORT or the S1G_1M
+shall use either the S1G_SHORT or the S1G_1M

-uses the following settings in SIG field:
+shal use the following settings in SIG field:

 The NDP indication bit is set to 1

-contains only one LTF field
+shall contain only one LTF field

 The SIG field formats of NDP MAC frames are as in Figure 24-40 (SIG field format for 1MHz NDP MAC frame) and Figure 24-41 (SIG field format for >=2MHz NDP MAC frame).

+To Editor: please change fonts in Figure 24-40 & Figure 24-41 into Arial.